 POST-BACC Program Information

-UTA offers an unstructured, informal, non-degree seeking, on-campus Post-Bacc Program.
-Students with a completed Bachelor's degree that want to take undergraduate pre-medical, pre-dental, pre-pharmacy, pre-PA, etc. coursework at UTA.
+UTA offers an unstructured, informal, non-degree seeking, on-campus Post-Bacc Program for students with a completed bachelor's degree who want to take undergraduate pre-medical, pre-dental, pre-pharmacy, pre-PA, etc. coursework at UTA.

 |Differences in Post Bacc Programs||UTA's PB|

 |Course Schedule||Structured - set courses & hour req||Unstructured - students choose courses (DIY)||Unstructured - courses are recommended by advisor based on student's background|

 |Target Population||Career Changers - needs to complete most or all science courses||Academic Enhancer - has taken most/all required courses but needs to show upward trend and raise overall/science GPA||Ideally for Career Changers but also for Academic Enhancers if GPA(s) is(are) above 3.0 and majority of upper level sciences not completed at UTA|

 |Time Commitment||Full-Time (9+ Grad & 12+ hours UGRD)||Part-Time (<=6 hours GRAD, <12 hours UGRD)||Students' choice: typically 6 hours to start then increase to 9-12 hours to show ability to handle multiple courses|

 |Access to resources||Resources specific to Post Bacc students and access to all or most instituional resources||Access to resources such as free tutoring primarily reserved for first degree seeking students||Post Bacc students have access to same resources as traditional students|

 |Advisor Access||Yes - dedicated to post baccs only or combined with pre-health/pre-med students||No - only available for first degree seeking students or for limited access||Yes - the advisor for all pre-health students and is also the main advisor for Post Bacc students|